-The ongoing development of such regulation could lead to additional obligations and restrictions being imposed on South West Water which may adversely impact its operations and increase operating costs and/or capital expenditure.
-For instance, the implementation of the EU Industrial Emissions Directive may result in additional environmental permitting requirements being imposed on South West Water in relation to water and waste water activities.
+The ongoing development of such regulation could lead to additional obligations and restrictions being imposed on South West Water which may adversely impact its operations and increase expenditure.

 All water companies have general duties, in exercising their functions, to conserve and enhance biodiversity and natural beauty and to promote efficient use of water.
 Environmental and public health regulation in the water sector is primarily the responsibility of the Secretary of State together with: